Patittaoliver/sorteio-amigo-secreto/README.md

 # sorteio-amigo-secreto
-Projeto desenvolvido no curso de HTML e CSS da Alura, no Programa One Oracle Next Education.
+Projeto desenvolvido no curso de HTML e CSS da Alura, no Programa One Oracle Next Education, Turma G8 - ONE, em parceria com It For Girls.

 # Amigo Secreto